nathanael-denis/OxiMoRa/README.md

 The images provided are the ones from the third classification scenario, where we detect rusty screws inside a steel pipe.

 rawIQ/ Contains the raw IQ sample files, which are the foundational input data for the project.
 These signals are processed into meaningful features for the machine learning pipeline.
-IQ files are heavy and not provided in this repository; they must be fetched https://figshare.com/s/8f0fa4bc6f1d883cdf0a
+IQ files are heavy and not provided in this repository; they must be fetched https://figshare.com/s/8f0fa4bc6f1d883cdf0a and https://figshare.com/s/16415cff18b5663eae1c

 test/ Contains the dataset split for testing the trained model's performance.